 The Relationship Between Novo Nordisk and the Better Business Bureau

-The company resolved eight customer complaints in the last three years, with five closing in the previous 12-month period.
+The company resolved 11 customer complaints in the last three years, with seven closing in the previous 12-month period.
 Some complaints mention Ozempic but appear to involve customer relation issues more than direct Ozempic reviews.

 What Ozempic Claims Did We Find?